What is NPWT?

 -

 To make NPWT work, you have to place a medium into the wound; this can be a gauze material or a foam.
-You cannot simply put a plastic film over a wound and attach a tube to this and apply suction.
-If you try that, it will end in a disaster ( most likely a severe infection).
+You cannot simply put a plastic film over a wound and attach a tube to it, then apply suction.
+If you try that, it will likely end in disaster, most likely a severe infection.

 -

-It is essential to understand that the medium ( gauze or foam) is in contact with the entire wound cavity.
+It is essential to understand that the medium (gauze or foam) is in direct contact with the entire wound cavity.
 If there are pockets where the medium is not in contact, exudate will not be sucked out of these pockets.
 This can lead to bacteria thriving in these areas and cause infection.
 This is a fundamental principle of NPWT.
-This is, for example, important in deep ulcerations like extensive pressure ulcers.
-You need to be vigilant and ensure that the medium is in contact with the whole wound cavity to avoid an infection.
+This is, for example, particularly important in deep ulcerations, such as extensive pressure ulcers.
+You need to be vigilant and ensure that the medium is in contact with the entire wound cavity to prevent infection.

 -

 It is essential that the NPWT dressing is as airtight as possible.
-Some caregivers think that a small leakage does not matter, which is wrong.
-When the dressing is 100% airtight we see the best results, and there is usually less smell coming from the wound.
-Our hypothesis is that leakages give rise to a higher bacterial burden developing under the NPWT dressing.
+Some caregivers believe that a small leakage is insignificant, which is incorrect.
+When the dressing is 100% airtight, we see the best results, and there is usually less smell coming from the wound.
+We hypothesize that leakages give rise to a higher bacterial burden developing under the NPWT dressing.
 We also see more peri-wound skin maceration when the dressing is not entirely airtight.

 -

-If an NPWT pump is switched off for several hours or is malfunctioning otherwise, this can lead to a severe infection, even septicemia.
+If an NPWT pump is switched off for several hours or is malfunctioning, this can lead to a severe infection, including septicemia.
 An NPWT dressing without active suction attached to it behaves like a greenhouse for bacteria.
 We have witnessed life-threatening septicemia in patients where a pump had been switched off for a whole day.
-Most producers, therefore, advise changing the entire dressing if the pump has been switched off for more than two-three hours.
+Most producers, therefore, advise changing the entire dressing if the pump has been switched off for more than two to three hours.

 -

-As technology advances some NPWT pumps have become tiny and user-friendly.
-However, be aware that the small pumps have limitations concerning what kind of wounds you can use them on.
-They are less forgiving with respect to leakages and may be more challenging to apply to difficult anatomical areas like the groin area, for example.
+As technology advances, some negative pressure wound therapy (NPWT) pumps have become compact and user-friendly.
+However, be aware that the small pumps have limitations regarding the types of wounds for which they can be used.
+They are less forgiving regarding leaks and may be more challenging to apply to difficult anatomical areas, such as the groin area, for example.

 -

-We consistently see the best results when we use NPWT with simultaneous irrigation.
+We consistently achieve the best results when using NPWT with simultaneous irrigation.
 This type of NPWT involves rinsing the wound bed with saline or antibacterial solutions at regular intervals.
-NPWT with irrigation allows us to use NPWT in wounds that are less clean or in wounds where we may be worried about infection.
-The pumps with this capability are significantly more expensive than regular NPWT pumps.
+NPWT with irrigation enables us to use NPWT in wounds that are less clean or in wounds where we are concerned about infection.
+Pumps with this capability are significantly more expensive than standard NPWT pumps.
 We will discuss this technology later on in the chapter.

-Video 3 HMP Education has provided us with a number of excellent webinars concerning NPWT.
+Video 3: HMP Education has provided us with several excellent webinars on NPWT.
 This video discusses some of the scientific evidence behind NPWT technology.
 This presentation is 60 minutes long.
 Copyright: HMP Education https://www.youtube.com/watch?v=eifwxbOZiZ8

-Video 4 HMP Education has provided us with a number of excellent webinars concerning NPWT.
-While this video is maybe more useful for experienced users of NPWT, it also contains some perals for beginners.
+Video 4: HMP Education has provided us with several excellent webinars on NPWT.
+While this video may be more useful for experienced NPWT users, it also contains some valuable insights for beginners.
 This presentation is about 58 minutes long.
 Copyright: HMP Education https://www.youtube.com/watch?v=ZpcECExJFGM